ASF

 The proposed satisfies and (the integral term vanishes at ), and since is globally Lipschitz in , the Picard-Lindelöf theorem gives uniqueness.

-The solution in [eq:variation-of-parameters-eq] splits the trajectory into a free response , the state relaxing (or not, Section 5) on its own, and a forced response, the convolution of the input against the same exponential kernel.
+The solution in [eq:variation-of-parameters-eq] splits the trajectory into a free response , the state relaxing (or not, Section I.5) on its own, and a forced response, the convolution of the input against the same exponential kernel.
 Superposition, the forced response to a sum of inputs is the sum of the forced responses to each, is immediate from linearity of the integral, and is the fact that lets pharmacokinetics reduce every dosing regimen (bolus, infusion, repeated dosing) to a sum or convolution of exponentials, at any compartment count , without ever re-deriving the underlying differential equation.
-The same formula, evaluated numerically rather than symbolically, produces the concentration-time curves of Section 11.
+The same formula, evaluated numerically rather than symbolically, produces the concentration-time curves of Section II.4.

-3. Controllability
+I.3.
+Controllability

-The free response of Section 2 describes what the state does with no input at all.
+The free response of Section I.2 describes what the state does with no input at all.
 Controllability asks the opposite question, which states the input can reach in the first place, and turns that question into a finite rank computation.[1]

 Definition (Controllability and the Kalman matrix).